Best Air Purifiers of 2020

 Our most heavily weighted metric is air cleaning performance.
 In our testing, we sealed up a 150 square foot room, then filled it with smoke by burning incense, matches, and paper.
 Once we got the room to the desired level of airborne particulate pollution, we ran each purifier for an hour, monitoring the air cleaning progress with a Dylos air quality meter.
 Our tests focused on the elimination of airborne particles sized 2.5 microns and up.
 This size range corresponds to the vast majority of airborne allergens including most pet dander, mold, and pollen.
 We chose to focus here because we've found most people seeking out our review are doing so in search of allergy relief, though all of the models that we tested also eliminate much smaller particles.

 Multiple models topped our air cleaning leaderboard, the first being the Winix 5500-2.
-It managed to remove 99.99% of the measured airborne particulates in our testing room over the course of one hour, a feat matched by no other model.
-While we've yet to find an air purifier that is truly effective at removing odors, the Winix 5500-2 proved to be better than most.
+In just the span of an hour, it managed to remove 99.99% of the measured airborne particulates in our testing room.
+This was a feat no other model could match.
+While we still haven't been able to find an air purifier that is truly effective at removing odors, the Winix 5500-2 proved to be more successful than most.

 The Coway AP-1512HH also removed nearly all measured airborne particulates within an hour in our test, reaching a reduction of 99.84%.
 It also removed more odors than most, though smoke smells remained quite noticeable.

-The Honeywell True HEPA Allergen Remover also turned in an elite performance in our test, obtaining a 99.78% measured airborne particulate reduction.
+The Honeywell True HEPA Allergen Remover also gave an elite performance in our test, obtaining a 99.78% measured airborne particulate reduction.
 It also removed more odors than most, even if they mostly remained.

-The TruSens Z-2000 falls just behind the top scorers with a 7 out of 10.
+Scoring a 7 out of 10, the TruSens Z-2000 falls just behind the top scorers.
 It generally matched the top models in our tests, hitting a 99% reduction after half an hour and getting close to eliminating all large particles before 1 hour had passed.
 It also did better at removing the smoke odor than most.
 However, it doesn't have a CADR certification, something all of the top scorers possess.

-A few models fall into the decidedly average rung on our air cleaning performance ladder, earning 6 out of 10.
-The GermGuardian AC5350B and its sibling, the AC4300BPTCA both eliminated 95% of airborne particulates in our testing room within half an hour, and both were able to push that figure to just over 99% by the time the clock struck 60 minutes.
+A few models fall into the decidedly average bar on our air cleaning performance ladder, earning 6 out of 10.
+The GermGuardian AC5350B and its sibling, the AC4300BPTCA both eliminated 95% of airborne particulates in our testing room within half an hour, and both were able to push that figure to just over 99% by the time the 60-minute mark hit.
 The Levoit LV-PUR131 also achieved just over 99% airborne particulate reduction after an hour in our testing room, but it was quite slow out of the gate, hitting just an 85% reduction after a half an hour.

-Considering its high price tag, the Dyson Pure Cool Link proved to be a bit of a disappointment in our air cleaning tests.
-After an hour it had cleared only 97% of the airborne particulates from our testing room, whereas many models that cost only a fraction of the price were able to push that figure well above 99.5%.
+The Dyson Pure Cool Link proved to be a bit of a disappointment in our air cleaning tests, especially given its high price tag.
+Only 97% of the airborne particulates from our testing room had cleared after an hour, whereas many models that cost only a fraction of the price were able to push that figure well above 99.5%.
 It also struggled to remove odors more than most of its competitors.
 The PureZone 3-in-1 followed closely behind, reducing particulate concentration by 93.6%.

 Two of the smaller units that we tested, the GermGuardian AC4100 and the Levoit LV-H132, only achieved a 95% reduction after an hour in our testing room.
-While those figures aren't impressive, both models would likely be able to help out an allergy sufferer sleeping in a 150 square foot bedroom.
+While those figures aren't impressive, both models would likely be able to help out anyone suffering from allergies sleeping in a 150 square foot bedroom.
 However, we definitely wouldn't recommend them for larger spaces.

 The worst performer was the Hamilton Beach TrueAir.
-It failed to hit a 90% reduction after an hour of cleaning, and both really struggled to remove any of the smoke odor in the room.
-Granted, both of these units are small, but the equally small GermGuardian AC4100 was significantly more effective.
+It failed to hit a 90% reduction after an hour of cleaning and struggled to remove any of the smoke odor in the room.
+Granted it is a small unit, the equally small GermGuardian AC4100 was significantly more effective.

 Since most people are going to be in the same room as the air purifier, any odd noises the device emits could have significant impacts on your ability to cohabitate with it comfortably.
 The good news is that none of the models we tested are particularly loud — none registered more than 61 decibels on our sound meter — the equivalent of a normal conversational volume.
 Still, even relatively quiet noises can be annoying if they're at the wrong pitch.
 Thus we spent hours working on our computers right next to each model as they ran, and spent a night with each in our bedrooms.

-For those that are particularly sensitive to noise, the Winix 5500-2 would be our top recommendation.
-We really had to strain to hear it when it was set to its lowest mode, and even on the highest setting, it only gave off an innocuous, low-pitched hum.
+The Winix 5500-2 would be our top recommendation for those that are particularly sensitive to noise.
+When it was set to its lowest mode, we had to strain to hear it.
+Even on the highest setting, it only gave off an innocuous, low-pitched hum.

 The GermGuardian AC5350B is also quite easy on the ears, staying near silent in its low mode and only emitting a low hum when turned to high.